-Designed to provide broad exposure to the Financials - Brokers/ Capital markets segment of the equity market, the iShares U.S. BrokerDealers & Securities Exchanges ETF (IAI) is a passively managed exchange traded fund launched on 05/01/2006.
+If you're interested in broad exposure to the Financials - Brokers/ Capital markets segment of the equity market, look no further than the iShares U.S. BrokerDealers & Securities Exchanges ETF (IAI), a passively managed exchange traded fund launched on 05/01/2006.

 The Dow Jones U.S. Select Investment Services Index measures the performance of the investment services sector of the U.S. equity market.

 Since cheaper funds tend to produce better results than more expensive funds, assuming all other factors remain equal, it is important for investors to pay attention to an ETF's expense ratio.